Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Discussion

 \section{Discussion}

-This paper addressed the nonparametric moment/weight estimation problem for conditionally-independent mixture models (\cref{prob:main}).
-We derived a system of incomplete tensor decompositions, relating the observable moments to the componentwise moments (\cref{thm:coupled}).
-Special attention was paid to building an efficient numerical algorithm to solve the system in high dimensions, resulting in Algorithms~\ref{alg:basicALS}, \ref{alg:gmom} and \ref{alg:finalALS}.
-In simulated and real-data tests, the algorithms were competitive with or better than EM and k-means, in terms of running time and accuracy.
-Identifiability and convergence guarantees were also acquired.
+This paper addressed the nonparametric estimation of conditionally independent mixture models \eqref{eq:cond-inp-mix}.
+A two-step approach was proposed.
+First, we learned the mixing weights and component means from the off-diagonal parts of joint moment tensors.
+An efficient tensor-free ALS based algorithm was developed, building on kernel methods and recent works in implicit tensor decomposition.
+Second, we used the learned weights and means to evaluate the general means functional $g\mapsto \E_{X\sim \cD_j}[g(X)]$ through a linear solve, again evading the formation of moment tensors.
+This procedure recovers the component distributions and higher moments.

+Numerical examples showed that the ALS framework has broad applicability.
+It also exhibits potential advantages over popular alternative procedures, in terms of accuracy, reliability, and timing.
+On the theoretical side, we derived a system of incomplete tensor decompositions, relating the first few joint moments to mixing weights and component moments.
+Identifiability from these joint moments of the mixing weights and first few component moments was established under $r = \cO(n^{\floor{d/2}})$.
+Once the weights and means are known, the general means are shown to be identifiable from $\E[g(X) \otimes X^{\otimes {d-1}}]$ provided $r \leq \binom{n-1}{d-1}$.
+A local convergence analysis of the ALS algorithm was also conducted.

-For a practitioner the significance of our work is twofold.
-First, we provided new tools for many mixture models.
-They are moment-based, and competitive with popular packages relying on EM.
-Second, we introduced a nonparametric framework.
-This is advantageous, especially when a good parametrization is not known a priori.
+For the practicing data scientist, what is the significance?
+First, we provided new tools for many mixture models which are well-suited to high dimensions.
+They are very competitive compared to popular packages, and use a completely different methodology.
+Second, we introduced a flexible nonparametric framework.
+This is advantageous in real applications, especially when a good parameterization is not known a priori.

-In future work, we plan to conduct an application study.
-The bio-imaging application in \cref{sec:xfel} is a prime target.
-On the theoretical side, it would be interesting to study differences in the non-convex optimization landscapes for MoM and MLE, in particular for mixtures where EM struggles.
-Another direction would be to extend the methods developed here to other independence structures, e.g. local (or blockwise) dependencies.

-\textbf{Acknowledgements.} The authors were supported in part by start-up grants to JK provided by the College of Natural Sciences and Oden Institute at UT Austin.
-We thank Jonathan Niles-Weed for helpful conversations.